 Will Riley joined Guinness Asset Management in May 2007 and has been a member of the investment team since that date.
 Prior to this he spent six years with Pricewaterhouse Coopers in London, working as an equity valuation specialist within their corporate finance division.
 He has a Master’s degree in Geography from Cambridge University and is a qualified Chartered Accountant.

 Jonathan Waghorn has 18 years’ experience in the energy sector.
 He was a Shell drilling engineer and worked as an energy consultant with Wood Mackenzie before becoming co-head of Goldman Sachs energy equity research in 2000.
 He joined Investec as co-manager on the Investec Global Energy Fund in 2008.
 Jonathan joined Mercuria in 2012 to build and grow an equity and fund management business before joining Guinness Asset Management in 2013.

 Guinness Asset Management is a well-recognised investment boutique launched in 2003 by Tim Guinness and fully owned by the employees.
 Following the creation of the company, Tim Guinness was appointed as the outsourced investment manager of the Investec Global Energy Fund.
 In February 2008, Guinness handed back the management of the Investec Global Energy Fund to Investec.
 A month later, Guinness launched its own energy fund with the same strategy previously used for the Investec Global Energy Fund.
-The company has now $1,025 million AUM across a range of equity mandates.
+The company has now £1.1bn AUM (as of December 2016) across a range of equity mandates.